All Episodes

 It will spread.

-It takes 15 seconds.
+It takes 15 seconds and everyone can leave.

-It can't go anywhere.
+So clearly, you can't go anywhere.

-Basically shut down that line.
+Basically, shut down that lawn.

-A significant number of us up to a dozen that we've talked to so far, at least, expressed interest in arrestable action civil disobedience.
+A significant number of us, up to a dozen that we've talked to so far at least, expressed interest in arrestable action, civil disobedience.

-Um but the agreement that we left Sunday on was we're not going to do that unless, as you pointed out, it's actually effective.
+But the agreement that we left Sunday on was we're not going to do that unless, as you pointed out, it's actually effective.

 We want to do it so we can have an impact.